boredcoder411/mboot/README.md

 ## Prequisites
 Building kmint depends on:
  - llvm tools (clang, ld.lld)
- - sfdisk
  - nasm
- - partprobe

-These requirements mean you can only fully build the disk image on Linux, I will swap out the missing tools for mac-friendly ones soon.

 Running kmint needs:
  - the building tools or a disk image